beingPro007/Grocery_In/README.md

 ## Feedback:

 We value your feedback and suggestions for improving our Grocery App.
-If you encounter any issues, have ideas for new features, or simply want to share your experience, please don't hesitate to reach out to us via email :- gautamelon@gmail.com
+If you encounter any issues, have ideas for new features, or simply want to share your experience, please don't hesitate to reach out to us via [email/support page/link].

 ## License: